NikkiBytes/NIBL/README_singularity.md

 To run Singularity Containers:

-      There are various ways to run the singularity container, for the labs purpose I've currently been using an interactive shell, this gives us access to the environment within the container we have created and flexibility in testing and executing our commands.
+      There are various ways to run the singularity container, for the labs purpose I've currently been using an interactive shell,<br>
+      this gives us access to the environment within the container we have created and flexibility in testing and executing our commands.